ffxx68/Sharp_ce140f_emul/README.md

 This way, I reached a stage where the correct 0x41 device code, as well as the follow-up command sequence is received, but it forced me to use different pins of the Nucleo board for the return lines (Nucleo-to-Sharp), converting them to 5v and issuing to the 11-pin connector through diodes, to isolate them from inputs (Sharp-to-Nucleo).
 See schematics.
 Output and Input stages are time-separated, and during output, input pins on Nucleo needs to be set to PullNone (i.e. high impedance) mode.

-The board software is under development, as each command from the SHARP nedds to be processed and data formatted back.
+The board software is under development, as each command type from the Sharp needs to be processed and data properly formatted back.
 This is a demo video I made, just to show the emulator processing for example the Sharp FILES command: https://youtu.be/5GLLVkL09qo